O du lieber Augustin: Use in other musical works

 Oh, gobble, gobble, gobble, fat turkeys are we.

 Bing Crosby included the song in a medley on his 1961 album 101 Gang Songs.

 It appears at the end of the song "Spinning Wheel", written by David Clayton-Thomas and performed by Blood, Sweat & Tears.

 The melody is also used in "Daar wordt aan de deur geklopt", a Dutch children's song for the celebration of Saint Nicholas Day.

+The Indonesian composer Ananda Sukarlan who is also a prominent figure with Asperger's Syndrome composed his Trio for violin, bassoon and piano based on this tune (both the Austrian and the Scottish) and entitled it "A Curious Coincidence of a Tune Appearance in Austria & Scotland in the Night-Time", as a word game of the novel by Mark Haddon, "A Curious Incident of the Dog in the Night-Time" about a person with Asperger's Syndrome.